LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

    hki = gpd.GeoSeries([Point(hki_lon, hki_lat)], crs=from_epsg(4326))

-- Let's convert this point to the same projection as our Europe data is.
+- Let's convert this point to the same CRS as our Europe data is.

 .. ipython:: python